1 / 10

 Renault bucks the trend in small hatchbacks by continuing to offer a diesel and the 1.5-litre Blue dCi 85 does a good job of cruising along multi-lane roads.
 However, it is hampered by slow acceleration, so only the very economy minded will choose this motor.

-More Clio customers are likely to take the E-Tech Hybrid option with its electric motor and 1.6-litre petrol engine with 140PS.
-It has an automatic gearbox and the choice of hybrid or EV-only driving.
+More Clio customers are likely to take the E-Tech Hybrid option with its electric motors and 1.6-litre petrol engine with 140PS.
+It has an automatic gearbox and the choice of hybrid or EV-only driving, with the energy optimisation and brake regeneration being influenced by Renault's F1 team tech.

 Refinement and noise levels